1-877-929-7245

 Your Nordic vacation begins today in Oslo, Norway's capital city.
 As your flight arrives, make your way to your centrally located hotel to check in and meet the Tour Manager and your fellow travelers.

-Our four-star hotel is located near the railway station and only a short distance from Oslo's famous 17th-century cathedral.
-Used for state occasions, it is encircled on three sides by the beautiful Romanesque Revival bazaars - a charming, curved arcade built in the mid-1800s to house butcher stalls.
-They now contain independent stores and cozy restaurants that you can explore during a free afternoon.
+Our four-star hotel is directly outside the station and only a short distance from Oslo's famous 17th-century cathedral.
+Used for state occasions, it is encircled on three sides by the beautiful Romanesque Revival bazaars.
+Built in the mid-1800s to house butcher stalls, they now contain independent stores and cozy restaurants.

 Includes